andre-abadi/andre-abadi.github.io/_posts/2011-03-20-ubuntu-file-server-part-3-wireless-network.md

 {% highlight console %}
 eagle@server:~$ cd /etc/network
 eagle@server:/etc/network$ sudo vim interfaces
-{% endhighlight %}

-In the file that we have opened, we can see the entries that we previously made and those in green we will add now:

-{% highlight console %}
 # This file describes the network interfaces available on your system
 # and how to activate them.
 For more information, see interfaces(5).